mvolkmann/blog/src/swift/xctest.md

 1. To run all the tests in Navigator folder, click the diamond to the right of the folder name.
 1. To run all the tests, select Product ...
 Test or press cmd-u.

+In UI tests, the on-screen keyboard doesn't always appear.
+If it doesn't, tests that require typing in text fields will fail.
+To fix this, go the Simulator app, select I/O ...
+Keyboard, and unselect "Connect Hardware Keyboard".

 ## Test Results